Fabrice Leroux

 Which departments did you interact with in particular?

-Main interactions with psychiatric services (secure and HDJ), addiction and ACT services, as well as the retirement home.
+Main interactions with psychiatric services (closed environment and HDJ), addictology and TCA services, as well as the retirement home.

 Did you stay mainly in the workshop?